seahorse-ai-ryan/entra-google-federation/docs/deployment-strategy.md

 ---

-## Option 2: Google Workspace Device Management (GCPW)
+## Option 2: Google Credential Provider for Windows (GCPW)

 ### How It Works
-Devices are NOT joined to Entra ID.
-Instead, Google Credential Provider for Windows (GCPW) is pre-installed on each device, enabling Google-based login and enrollment in Google's Windows device management.
+This is an alternative authentication method where devices are **NOT** joined to Entra ID.
+Instead, **GCPW** (Google Credential Provider for Windows) is pre-installed on each device, enabling Google-based login and enrollment in Google's Windows device management system.

+**Note:** This is fundamentally incompatible with the Entra federation approach we built.
+You must choose one or the other.

 ### User Experience
-**Good:** After GCPW is installed, login is seamless.
-Apps deploy automatically via Google Admin Console (MSI packages pushed via OMA-URI policies).
+**Good:** After GCPW is installed, login uses Google credentials.
+Apps can deploy via Google Admin Console (MSI packages pushed via OMA-URI policies).

 ### Technical Requirements
 - Pre-install GCPW on each device before shipping (~15 min/device)